AxelBjork/reflect_pytest/README.md

     class cpp,py proc;
 ```

 For more details on the software architecture and principles, see [Software Design](doc/agent/design.md).
+For deep-dives into the C++26 introspection generation pipeline, see [Reflection System Design](doc/agent/reflection.md).

 **Wire format** (identical on AF_UNIX and UDP):
 ```